 of the archaeology or

 physical anthropology laboratories.
 Faculty in the Department of Anthropology have been conducting field work with nonhuman primates in Africa (Doran-Sheehy)and in Southeast Asia (Koenig and Borries) and maintain a field site concerned with research on and conservation of nonhuman primates in Madagascar (Wright).
-Faculty are also engaged in archaeological excavations in Eithiopia (Hildebrand), Kenya (Shea and Hildebrand), and Turkey (Stone and Twiss).
+Faculty are also engaged in archaeological excavations in Ethiopia (Hildebrand), Kenya (Shea and Hildebrand), and Iraq (Stone).
 And faculty conduct primate and human paleontology research in Kenya (Rossie) and South Africa (Grine).
 Additional information about opportunities for research in the field an in the various laboratory facilities can be obtained by consulting individual faculty web pages.